Emilea Zingas

-Emilea Zingas (born April 22, 2002) is a Cypriot-American figure skater.
-Competing in ice dance with Vadym Kolesnik, she is the 2022 Golden Spin of Zagreb bronze medalist and 2023 U.S. national pewter medalist.
+Emilea Zingas (Greek: Εμίλια Ζίνγκας; born April 22, 2002) is a Cypriot-American figure skater.
+Competing in ice dance with Vadym Kolesnik, she is a 2026 World Championship bronze medalist, a 2026 Four Continents champion, two-time Grand Prix medalist, a five-time Challenger Series medalist, the 2026 U.S. National silver medalist, and the 2023, 2025 U.S. national pewter medalist.

+Zingas and Kolesnik represented the United States at the 2026 Winter Olympics.

 Zingas previously represented Cyprus in women's singles, and was the 2020 Santa Claus Cup silver medalist and the 2021 Challenge Cup bronze medalist.
 She was the first Cypriot skater to qualify for the World Championships.

 Personal life

 Zingas was born on April 22, 2002, in Grosse Pointe Farms, Michigan to parents Chris, an orthopedic surgeon, and Marsha, a dermatopathologist.
-She is the youngest of four children, including a sister, Elana, who currently plays ice hockey at Cornell University.
+She is the youngest of four children, including a sister, Elana, who played ice hockey at Cornell University.
 Zingas' paternal grandparents, Nick and Xenia Zingas, were born in Cyprus.
 She holds both U.S. and Cypriot citizenship.
+She is fluent in English, Greek and Russian.

 Zingas graduated from Grosse Pointe South High School in 2020, and currently studies neuroscience at Wayne State University.

+Since 2022, she has been in a relationship with her ice dance partner, Vadym Kolesnik.